simoniz0r/gpgpassman/README.md

 bac - Backup your passwords to a new directory.
 - Ex: 'gpgpassman bac /home/simonizor/passwordbackup'
-- Can also be executed as 'gpgpassman dec' to launch a zenity window to input service or launch terminal if zenity is not installed.

 rem - Remove a stored password file using the service name.
 - Ex: 'gpgpassman rem servicename'